mitodl/odl_devstack_tools/README.md

+**⚠️ WARNING (12/3/2021) ⚠️** –  _This project is not set up to work with the `maple` release of `edx-platform`, and possibly some earlier releases.
+If no one has the time to add support for later releases to this project, it's best to set up your local devstack the old-fashioned way (running a shell in LMS/Studio, then changing config settings and installing packages in there)_

 # ODL Devstack Tools

 This repo provides some helpful tools for configuring and running [devstack](https://github.com/edx/devstack) (edX's Docker-based solution for running Open edX services).